There is no doubt the Fifty Shades of Grey trilogy is still very popular.

 Lastly, Grey rolls Anastasia on an emotional swing.
 Either he pushes her away by turning cold or gives her hot intimacy after reconciliation.
 Who can resist that?
 Give me two Christian Grey!

-Surprisingly by the end of the third part, Grey becomes an entirely faceless character convenient for women.
+Surprisingly, by the end of the third part, Grey becomes an entirely faceless character that is convenient for women.
+Mr. Grey perfectly falls in the Byronic hero category.

 Anastasia Steele character.